The Federal Trade Commission

-The Telemarketing Act is enforced by the FTC, which can seek civil penalties of up to USD16,000 per violation, and may seek injunctive relief to prevent further violations as well as financial and other equitable redress for injured consumers.
+The Telemarketing Act is enforced by the FTC, which can seek civil penalties and may seek injunctive relief to prevent further violations as well as financial and other equitable redress for injured consumers.
 Each violation of the Telemarketing Act also gives private persons a right of action if the amount in controversy exceeds USD50,000 in damages.
 The court may also award litigation costs and attorneys' fees to the prevailing party.

 Telemarketing Sales Rule (TSR)